composer-synchronizer/composer-synchronizer/docs/Configuring a package.md

-# Configuring package for synchronizer #
+# Configuring a package for synchronizer #
 Package can be configured for synchronizer very easily.

 - First decide which frameworks you want to support.